-As a mentee, you will regularly meet fellow students who have successfully adjusted to Law School and can give you advice about studying Law at UNSW.
+As a mentee, you will regularly meet fellow students who have successfully adjusted to your Law degree and can give you advice about studying Law at UNSW.
 It is an opportunity to meet new people and interact with students who have managed to balance the rigours of this degree with personal and professional commitments.

 To find out more, email the coordinators at email@example.com.

 Founded at UNSW over 30 years ago, SLEG is a non-profit organisation that aims to improve access to justice by engaging, educating and empowering members of the community, particularly the vulnerable and disadvantaged.
-Trained UNSW Law student presenters deliver free-of-charge workshops and seminars, educating program participants on their legal rights in ways that are meaningful and practical to them.
+Trained UNSW Law & Justice student presenters deliver free-of-charge workshops and seminars, educating program participants on their legal rights in ways that are meaningful and practical to them.

 - Criminal Law and Police Powers

 Presentations can also include a discussion on university life, scholarship options for UNSW, and the experience of studying a law degree.